ETH-PEACH-Lab/mermaid-merlin/customized-langguim-grammar.md

 - graph
-  graph's grammar always strat with 'graph', which is case-insensitive. then in the new line there is a optional 'title', the valid value for title can consists of any numbers/characters. then there is each unit of the graph. the graph start with @ and ends with @. there are nodes and edges. the valid value for nodes consisting of characters and numbers. there are 2 kinds of edges '-->' and '---' to represent directed edge and undirected edge.
+  graph's grammar always strat with 'graph', which is case-insensitive. then in the new line there is a optional 'title', the valid value for title can consists of any numbers/characters. then there is each unit of the graph. the graph start with @ and ends with @. there are nodes and edges. the valid value for nodes consisting of characters and numbers. .
 For node there are four optional attributes: value, color arrow and hiden.
 The valid value for each are respectively: number/characters/string(value), string(color), number/characters/string(arrow), True or False(hiden). the edge has 2 optional artributes color and value.
-The valid value for color is string and for value is number/characters/string.
-  There can be node independently but can't be edges independently.
-The edges can only be between two nodes. then there is optional label: the valid value for label is numbers/characters/string.
+The valid value for color is string and for value is number/characters/string. then there is optional label: the valid value for label is numbers/characters/string.
   Here is an example of granph: